Danger! (short story)

 "Danger!" is a story written by Arthur Conan Doyle for publication in Strand Magazine in July 1914.
 The story dealt with a fictitious European country (Norland) going to war with Great Britain, and was intended to call attention to the threat of submarines in warfare.

 The story has the submarines establish a blockade of British ports in order to cut off the nation's supplies, and culminates in the torpedoing of a large passenger liner.

-Collections

-The story was collected in Danger!
-And Other Stories in 1918.
+The story was collected in Danger! and Other Stories in 1918.